Honoré de Balzac: Family

-Honoré de Balzac was born into a family which aspired to achieve respectability through its industry and efforts.
-His father, born Bernard-François Balssa, was one of eleven children from an artisan family in Tarn, a region in the south of France.
-In 1760 he set off for Paris with only a Louis coin in his pocket, intent on improving his social standing; by 1776 he had become Secretary to the King's Council and a Freemason (he had also changed his name to the more noble sounding "Balzac", his son later adding—without official recognition—the nobiliary particle: "de").
+Honoré de Balzac was born into a family that aspired to achieve respectability through its industry and efforts.
+His father, born Bernard-François Balssa, was one of eleven children from an artisan family in Tarn, a département in the south-west of France.
+In 1760 he set off for Paris with only a Louis coin in his pocket, intent on improving his social standing; by 1776 he had become Secretary to the King's Council and a Freemason.
+(He had also changed his name to the more noble sounding Balzac, his son later adding—without official recognition—the nobiliary particle de).
 After the Reign of Terror (1793–94), François Balzac was despatched to Tours to coordinate supplies for the Army.

 Balzac's mother, born Anne-Charlotte-Laure Sallambier, came from a family of haberdashers in Paris.
-Her family's wealth was a considerable factor in the match: she was eighteen at the time of the wedding, and François Balzac fifty.
+Her family's wealth was a considerable factor in the match: she was eighteen at the time of the wedding and François Balzac fifty.
 As the author and literary critic Sir Victor Pritchett explained, "She was certainly drily aware that she had been given to an old husband as a reward for his professional services to a friend of her family and that the capital was on her side.
 She was not in love with her husband".

-Honoré (named after Saint-Honoré of Amiens, who is commemorated on 16 May, four days before Balzac's birthday) was actually the second child born to the Balzacs; exactly one year earlier, Louis-Daniel had been born, but he lived for only a month.
-Honoré's sisters Laure and Laurence were born in 1800 and 1802, and his younger brother Henry-François in 1807.
+Honoré (named after Saint-Honoré of Amiens, who is commemorated on 16 May, four days before Balzac's birthday) was actually the second child born to the Balzacs: exactly one year earlier Louis-Daniel had been born, but he lived for only a month.
+Honoré's sisters, Laure and Laurence, were born in 1800 and 1802 and his younger brother, Henry-François, in 1807.